zhongyin/zhongyin.github.io/README.md

 ## Dart

+- [AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
+You are in charge of your data and customizations.
+Built with Flutter and Rust.
 - [samples](https://github.com/flutter/samples) - A collection of Flutter examples and demos
 - [flutter-folio](https://github.com/gskinnerTeam/flutter-folio) - A platform adaptive Flutter app for desktop, mobile and web.
 - [Flutter-Shopping-UI-Kit](https://github.com/AliAnilKocak/Flutter-Shopping-UI-Kit) - I developed this application just for learning purpose.
 There are over 20 screen variations.